-- 6k.
-Audit the universities' responses to the recommendations in the report of the "Break the Silence: Territory-wide Study on Sexual Harassment of University Students in Hong Kong". - 61.
-Review the current Sexual Conviction Record Check Scheme and identify areas for improvement.
-For example, a study by the End Child Sexual Abuse Foundation of 1,700 private tuition centres in Hong Kong found that fewer than 20% used the Scheme to carry out record check. - 6m.
+Prevention: 6k.
+Audit the universities' responses to the recommendations in the report of the "Break the Silence: Territory-wide Study on Sexual Harassment of University Students in Hong Kong".
+61. Review the current Sexual Conviction Record Check Scheme and identify areas for improvement.
+For example, a study by the End Child Sexual Abuse Foundation of 1,700 private tuition centres in Hong Kong found that fewer than 20% used the Scheme to carry out record check.
+6m.
 Continue to advocate reform of sex education in schools, with a view to assisting young people to develop positive values and skills, so that they can make respectful and healthy choices about relationship and sex, which would in turn contribute to a sexual harassment-free society.
-Build through stakeholder support possibly engagement and through survey and networking.

-- Universities introduced new and strengthened measures to prevent sexual harassment. - The SAR Government and legislators are alerted to the loopholes of the law and their risks and the importance of law reforms. - Built greater stakeholder support for reform to the sex education curriculum, and facilitated schools and teachers to conduct sexuality education.
+Build support through stakeholder engagement and possibly through survey and networking.
+Universities introduced new and strengthened measures to prevent sexual harassment.
+The SAR Government and legislators are alerted to the loopholes of the law and their risks and the importance of law reforms.
+Built greater stakeholder support for reform to the sex education curriculum, and facilitated schools and teachers to conduct sexuality education.
+Education: 6n.
+Conduct seminars and training on preventing sexual harassment for targeted sectors, especially explore engaging management of small and medium enterprises (SMEs) and HR managers to get across the message of preventing sexual harassment.
+6o.
+Leverage on the social media platforms to engage the younger generation in preventing sexual harassment.
+More employers/employees and service providers/users received training on sexual harassment.
+More SMEs are exposed to messages of preventing sexual harassment and adopt preventive measures.
+Enhanced awareness of sexual harassment among the younger generation.